Facts About Family Law

 Many counties in Kansas and Missouri, including Johnson, Wyandotte, Leavenworth, and Jackson (both Western and Eastern), require parents to attend at least one single-session parenting class before the court will authorize a decree or judgment to be filed, and may require such attendance before a matter will be heard by the court.
 This requirement may be included in orders initially entered by the court when a case is filed, or may be ordered at any time between the time of filing and the time a judgment, order or decree is filed.

 Neither Kansas nor Missouri is a “community property” state.
-They are considered “equitable distribution” jurisdictions, which means the court may divide property (both real estate and personal property, which includes household goods and furnishings, money, investment and bank accounts, stocks, bonds, cars, and anything else the parties own) in a fair, just and equitable manner.
+They are considered “equitable distribution” jurisdictions, which means the court may divide property (personal property, which includes household goods and furnishings, money, investment and bank accounts, stocks, bonds, cars, and anything else the parties own) in a fair, just and equitable manner.
 The law does not require the courts in either state to divide property equally.
 The law in Kansas, while recognizing the concept of marital and non-marital property, does not require the court to set aside to a party “non-marital” property.
 The law in Missouri generally does.

 It is not necessary to prove fault in either Kansas or Missouri in order to establish grounds for divorce, dissolution, separate maintenance, or annulment of marriage.
 In Kansas, if the court believes the parties are incompatible, it will grant a divorce or separate maintenance for this reason.
 Annulment grounds are different and will be explained by your lawyer.
 In Missouri, if the court believes the parties have irreconcilable differences, the court will grant a dissolution of marriage or separate maintenance for this reason.
 In Kansas, fault may be considered in exceptional circumstances in determining maintenance or a division of property, but these circumstances, as a matter of case law, are limited.
 In Missouri, fault is one of many grounds the court may consider in determining a division of property or maintenance, formerly “alimony.”